 - Personal items and checked-out library materials may not be stored anywhere in the library for extended periods of time, including overnight.

-- Himmelfarb Library follows the policy of Ross Hall Facilities Management and only service animals are permitted to enter the library.
+- Himmelfarb Library follows the policy of Ross Hall Resource Management and only service animals are permitted to enter the library.

 Food and drink: